-Often overlooked, Heart Rate Variability (HRV) is an important indicator of health and fitness.
+Often overlooked, heart rate variability (HRV) is an important indicator of health and fitness.
 The metric has been around for a while but its only now that its gaining more attention.
-This is because HRV is becoming more accessible to the average person and not just medical professionals and fitness pros.
+This is because HRV is becoming more accessible to the average person and not just medical professionals and the fitness pros.

 When you measure your heart rate, you will get a beats per minute value.
 At rest, this ranges between 60 and 80 for most people.
 The fitter you are, generally the lower your resting heart rate.
 This is due to the heart getting bigger and stronger with exercise, and getting more efficient at pumping blood around the body.

 Essential reading: Lowering your resting heart rate with wearables

 However, your heart does not beat with a steady rhythm.
 The intervals vary from one heartbeat to the next.
 And this is where HRV comes in.
 Put simply, it measures the variation in the time interval between heartbeats.